MaggieWalsh/24-7-Scores/README.md

   * ## Owner Goals
     1. Increase traffic to the site.
-    2. Attract new visitors.
-    3. Keep existing visitors interested.
+    2. Keep existing visitors interested.
     3. Become a go-to website for football updates.
   * ## User Stories
     1. As a user visiting the site for the first time, I want to navigate the site intuitively.